I want to share with you in this summary seven lessons I learned from Scott Peck’s book, The Road Less Travelled.

-Like any good thing of life, discipline takes time.
-We need to spend time with our children so we can closely observe their actions and choices.
+Like any good thing in life, discipline takes time.
+We need to spend time with our children so we can study their actions and choices.

 And children will grade your love for them by the quality of time you spend with them.

 The more time you spend with them, the more they feel you love them.
-This is return helps build their self-confidence and impact in them a sense of value.
+This is return helps build their self-confidence and impact on them a sense of value.